-I'll be honest, if you plan your holidays based purely on whether or not your chosen destination has a good gay scene, you might as well just give Budapest a miss.
+If you plan your holidays based purely on whether or not your chosen destination has a good gay scene, you might be inclined to give the capital of Hungary a miss.

-However, if you love beautiful architecture, history, culture and are a glutton for good food then I strongly recommend you give Budapest a try.
+However, if you love beautiful architecture, history, culture and are a glutton for good food then Budapest should be on your wish-list.

 On a clear day take the Funicular to Buda Castle and enjoy the breathtaking views of the Danube and the Pest side of the city from the grand terrace.
 From there, wander through the Castle district to Fishermans Bastion and the awe inspiring Matthias Church.
-Várfok utca is a stones throw away, a street full of small privately owned galleries showcasing local art and design talents.
+A stone’s throw away you’ll find a street full of small privately owned galleries showcasing local art and design talents.

-If your feet are up for it then take a stroll along the beautiful, tree-lined Andrássy ut boulevard towards the imposing monuments at H?sök tere (Heroes’ Square).
+If your feet are up for it then take a stroll along the beautiful, tree-lined boulevard towards the imposing monuments at Heroes’ Square.
 Make sure to pop into Sugar! en-route to indulge in some weird and wonderful cakes followed up by a coffee in the decadent Alexandra book shop café.

-Budapest is not a shopping destination by any means, but if you’re looking for something quirky to bring home – and can handle a bit of bargaining – make sure to pay a visit to the Ecseri flea market for Soviet relics, World War Two artifacts and random bits and bobs!
+Budapest is not a shopping destination by any means, but if you’re looking for something quirky to bring home – and can handle a bit of bargaining – make sure to pay a visit to the Ecseri flea market for Soviet relics, World War Two artefacts and random bits and bobs.

-For an authentic taste of Hungary, head to one of the many F?zelékfaló Étterems which dot the city.
-These no frills canteens serve local staples such as húsleves, kolbász, paprika and gulyás for a meager price.
-The local markets such as the one held in The Great Market Hall also offer up some tasty treats including Mangalica (a special breed of Hungarian pig) and piping hot Lángos.
+For an authentic taste of Hungary, head to one of the many no frills canteens across the city that serve local staples such as goulash for a meager price.
+The local markets such as the one held in The Great Market Hall also offer up some tasty treats including Mangalica – a special breed of Hungarian pig.

-On a night out, the first thing you must do to initiate yourself into Hungarian culture is have a shot of Pálinka.
-There is no better place to try it than at the Rézangyal Bistro near Deák Ferenc Tér.
-Order the mézes barack (honey and apricot) flavour to start before moving on to something a little stronger!
+On a night out, the first thing you should do to initiate yourself into Hungarian culture is have a shot of Pálinka.
+There is no better place to try it than at the Rézangyal Bistro.
+Order the mézes barack (honey and apricot) flavour to start before moving on to something a little stronger.

-And if you’ve indulged in a few too many shots, you can detoxify in one of Budapest’s legendary thermal baths such as the Gellért or Rudas gyógyfürd?.
+And if you’ve indulged in a few too many shots, you can detoxify in one of Budapest’s legendary thermal baths such as the Király Baths.